-I’ve never published one on Never Ending Footsteps before, primarily for this reason: I’m a contrarian at heart, so if every single travel blogger is doing something, you’ll know I’ll be over here in the corner on my own doing the exact opposite.
-Cough — Travel Blog Success — cough.
+I’ve never published one on Never Ending Footsteps before, primarily for this reason: I’m a contrarian at heart, so if every single travel blogger is doing something — cough, taking press trips, cough — you’ll know I’ll be over here in the corner on my own doing the exact opposite — cough, having no money, cough.

 I have to confess, though, that as I make my way through the tidal wave of gift guides each year, I often come away feeling disappointed and frustrated.

 The guides almost always comprise a list of products I’ve been offered for free by companies over the past year.
-They feature products I’m concerned the blogger has never owned or used.
+They feature products the blogger has never owned or used.
 They focus on Macbook Pros and drones and SLRs, as if you’re casually just going to drop $2,000 on a present for a loved one.
 There’s always a bunch of stuff that have little to do with travel.
-And — worst of all — they sometimes even feature a product I’ve personally used and know is terrible.
+And they sometimes even feature a product I’ve personally used and know is terrible.

 And hey, wouldn’t it be kind of weird if somebody bought you a Diva Cup for Christmas?

 I wanted to do something different this year.

 I want to throw a gift guide into the mix but to do it in a different way to everyone else.